 (6) Consists of 2,997,275 shares of common stock issuable upon the conversion of 2,997,275 shares of Series D preferred stock held by Trinitas Innovation-Q Investment Co., Ltd. ("Trinitas Innovation").
 Trinitas Innovation is wholly owned by Shanghai Trinitas Capital Centre (Limited Partnership) ("Shanghai Trinitas").
 Lhasa Trinitas Investment Management Co., Ltd. ("Lhasa Trinitas") is the general partner of Yantai Trinitas Equity Investment Management Centre (Limited Partnership) ("Yantai Trinitas"), which is the general partner of Shanghai Trinitas.
 Lhasa Economic and Technological Development Zone Yixing Financial Holding Investment Co., Ltd. ("Lhasa Economic") and Beijing Jundaocheng Investment Consulting Co., Ltd. ("Beijing Jundaocheng") are the owners of Lhasa Trinitas and share voting and investment power over the securities held by Trinitas Innovation.
 Bing Han is Director of Trinitas Innovation and Executive Director of Lhasa Economic, of which he owns 100% of the shares.
-Cheng Zhou is Executive Director of Beijing Jundaocheng, of which he owns 100% of the shares.
 The address of Trinitas Innovation is 401, 4/F Building 2, No. 39, Dongzhimenwai Street, Dongcheng District, Beijing, China.